 If you’re looking for a replacement for this drug, our team can help.
-Click HERE to speak to our team and get your first pack for $15.
 Or if you’d like to learn more about this discontinued drug, check the FAQs below.

 Ortho Tri-Cyclen is not FDA-approved to fight acne, but many patients have noticed clearer skin after they started taking Ortho Tri-Cyclen.
 When taking this pill, your acne may improve because your hormones are regulated, which reduces one main cause of this condition.

 Some women may experience a decreased sex drive after taking Ortho Tri-Cyclen and other birth control pills.
 This should be relatively mild and should pass within a month or two.
 However, if your libido doesn't bounce back, talk to your doctor.
 They should be able to find a form of birth control that won't have such dramatic side effects.

 What Else Should I Know About Ortho Tri-Cyclen?